5 Tips for Using Scrum with Your Team

 No goal is ever reached which isn’t defined.
 And no-undefined goal has ever motivated a team to work hard to achieve a great result.
 When you set up Scrum, it’s important to recognize that its effectiveness will be defined by what goals you set and how clearly you can articulate whether or not you have reached said goal when the time comes to assess success.
 A clearly defined goal will serve as team motivation, team catalyst, and a metric for understanding how to adjust your scrum for continued success later on.
 So set that ambitious, singular goal, and stay focused on it until it’s reached!
 That’s the best way—and (we think) the only effective way—to Scrum.

 Have other tips you rely on to run Scrum effectively?
 Or questions related to implementing some of the above with your team?
 Let us know in the comments below.
-Or, If your company is ready to add some expert nearshore developers into your Scrum, there is a Jobsity distributed nearshore team ready to help you discuss your options.
+Or, If your company is ready to add some expert nearshore developers to your Scrum, there is a Jobsity distributed nearshore team ready to help you discuss your options.